PeterZE3/DMTools/README.md

 Accepts an int as number of saves to be chosen(Default:2) Returns a list of chosen saves

+# genclass
+Accepts no parameters
+returns a class from the list of offical classes on DNDBeyond

+# genweapons
+accepts a number of weapons to pick(int), and which list to pick from, the options are simple_melee, simple_ranged, martial_melee, and martial_ranged returns a list of the chosen weapons

+# gentools
+accepts a number of tools to pick(int), and which list to pick from, the options are art_tools, gaming_sets, and instruments returns a list of the chosen weapons

+# genname #code from ichabod808
+Takes in no parameters
+returns a fantasy style name

 # crtoprof
 Takes in the CR/Level of the creature as an int(No Default) Returns the prof bonus of the creature as an int